How To Get Out Of $50,000 Debt | Tips On How To Overcome A Large Debt

 Discover Personal Loan (in my name) = $15000 ($690 per month x 24 months)

-So, as you can see from week 2 (above: my total debt amount roughly remains the same. $48500 instead of $50,000 but now atleast I have put up a plan to pay it off in 24 months without changing my employment or sacrificing too much on my lifestyles.
-However, the game has just begun.
+So, as you can see from week 2 (above: my total debt amount roughly remains the same. $48500 instead of $50,000 but now at least I have put up a plan to pay it off in 24 months without changing my employment or sacrificing too much on my lifestyles.

 Both I and my girlfriend received our TD Bank cards this last week which is giving us $200 cash back for spending $500 in first 90 days.
 We have switched all of our expenses (and subscriptions and/or automatic payments) to TD card to meet $500 threshold.